Ashford, Connecticut: Geography

 According to the United States Census Bureau, the town has a total area of 39.5 sqmi, of which 38.8 sqmi is land and 0.7 sqmi (1.80%) is water.
 The Mount Hope River flows through the middle of the town, from north to south, while Bigelow Brook flows along the town's eastern border with Eastford.
 Ashford has several lakes and ponds, notably Ashford Lake, Lake Chaffee, Knowlton Pond, Rychlings Pond, Halls Pond, Pearson Pond and Morey Pond.
 The community of Lake Chaffee surrounds the lake of the same name.

 Boston Hollow, a deep ravine, is located in Ashford, in the Yale-Myers Forest.
 Parts of Natchaug State Forest and Nipmuck State Forest are also located in Ashford, and both the Natchaug Trail and the Nipmuck Trail runs through the town.
-Joshua's Tract Conservation and Historic Trust has several nature preserved in town.
+Joshua's Tract Conservation and Historic Trust has several nature preserves in town.
 Snow Hill located in the northwest corner of the town, is the highest point in Windham County at 1,210 feet.